 During this crisis, all super funds, their investment teams and their investment managers are operating in the same environment and employing relevant strategies based on their fund profile, asset classes and market experience.
 Maritime Super's investment strategy is skewed toward a more defensive strategy in line with our Fund's demographic profile, which offers some reprieve.

-Our Managed Volatility Process (MVP) is proving effective under crisis.
-While we can never be fully immune to sharp declines in investment markets, the downside protection offered through the MVP has cushioned the deep magnitude of the falls.
-The MVP feature has cushioned around 9% of the sharp market drop from the top of the markets (20 February) to the most recent bottom (23 March) in the Growth option and other equivalent growth strategies in the market.
+Our Managed Volatility Process (MVP) proved effective during the peak of the crisis.
+While we can never be fully immune to sharp declines in investment markets, the downside protection offered through the MVP cushioned the deep magnitude of the falls.
+The MVP feature cushioned around 9% of the sharp market drop from the top of the markets (20 February) to the most recent bottom (23 March) in the Growth option and other equivalent growth strategies in the market.

 For more information refer to our latest fact sheet addressing the current investment volatility.